Documentation Index

 Use this file to discover all available pages before exploring further.

-This page documents every field in a sandbox profile as accepted by cwic sandbox profile create -f and cwic sandbox profile edit.
-The control-plane API names the persisted resource ProfileTemplate; the CLI exposes the same concept under cwic sandbox profile, so “profile” and “profile template” refer to the same thing throughout the documentation.
+This page documents every field that cwic sandbox profile create -f and cwic sandbox profile edit accept in a sandbox profile.
+The control-plane API names the persisted resource ProfileTemplate.
+The CLI exposes the same concept under cwic sandbox profile, so “profile” and “profile template” refer to the same thing throughout the documentation.
 For task-oriented configuration help, see Configure a sandbox profile.

-The shape below is the structured YAML the CoreWeave Intelligent CLI accepts as input and renders for editing.
-The control plane stores three sub-blocks (spec.namespace, spec.network, spec.pod) as JSON-encoded strings; the CLI translates between the two at the client boundary.
+The following shape is the structured YAML the CoreWeave Intelligent CLI accepts as input and renders for editing.
+The control plane stores three sub-blocks (spec.namespace, spec.network, spec.pod) as JSON-encoded strings.
+The CLI translates between the two at the client boundary.
 See Wire format mapping.

 Top-level fields